dlavareda/Projecto-Sistemas-Operativos-2019-2020/README.md

 2nd part of the work (memory management) is available in the "2a entrega" folder.
 We have implemented the first-fit and worst-fit algoritm.

 ## Usage
-In both milestones the programs are compiled with the name "main" and the various files for its execution are included0
+In both milestones folder "1a entrega" and "2a entrega" the programs are compiled with the name "main" and the various files for its execution are included0
 ```bash
 ./main
 ```